berwynhoyt/wordcount-sections/README.md

-# Wordcount Bookmarked Sections in Libreoffice Writer
+# Wordcount Bookmarked Sections in Libreoffice

 This is a Libreoffice Writer extension that counts words in each section of a document and displays each wordcount in the status bar or inserted into the document as a field.
 Its purpose is to let you know when you're nearly done writing each section.
 For example: Abstract, Essay, Bibliography, and Footnotes.